-Since 1985, BCLC has grown from a lottery company with \$179 million in net win, to a commercial gaming entertainment organization generating a forecast \$1,989.9 million in net win1 in 2008/09.
-BCLC integrates responsible gaming and player security into the design and development of new games and services, markets and advertises our games, manages the technology necessary to run our gaming business, and oversees contracted retailer and service provider operations to ensure gaming integrity, security, compliance and performance.
+Since 1985, BCLC has grown from a lottery company with \$179 million in net win, to a commercial gaming entertainment organization generating \$1,950.5 million in net win 1 in 2008/09.
+BCLC integrates responsible gaming and player security into the design and development of new games and services, markets and advertises our games, manages the technology necessary to run our gaming business, and oversees contracted retailer and service provider operations to maintain gaming integrity, security, compliance and performance.